Is Measles Here To Stay?

 "Statistically speaking, once we get above 1,000 cases of measles, we're going to have a death," says Najera.
 "For an entirely preventable disease, that's unacceptable."

 "We aren't there yet, but we are getting very close," says Najera.
-"If these numbers continue to climb and new cases to pop up that aren't associated with foreign travel, we're there."
+"If these numbers continue to climb and new cases pop up that aren't associated with foreign travel, we're there."

 Most cases in the current outbreak are linked to travel, but Adalja says the longer the outbreak goes on, the harder it is to trace any given case back to an introduction by a traveler.
 As the outbreak simmers, the concern is that the domestic reservoir of measles is growing, making it more likely for vulnerable people to pick up an infection within U.S. borders.